 In January of 2015, I took my family for a road trip across Bhutan – from Thimphu in the West to my native Tashigang in the East.
 The journey was “historic” for my two daughters, who were 17 and 12.
 They had never been to that region before.
-As we crossed the midpoint – the town of Bumthang in Central Bhutan, and entered into the eastern half of the country I stopped the car frequently to greet my relatives.
+As we crossed the midpoint – the town of Bumthang in Central Bhutan, and entered into the eastern half of the country, I stopped the car frequently to greet my relatives.

-My cousins, nieces, nephews and even distant uncles and aunts presented themselves and invited us to their houses.
+My cousins, nieces, nephews and even distant uncles and aunts presented themselves in droves – and invited us to their houses.
 “I am your cousin,” a distant niece told my daughters.
 “Your father and my mother are khotkin-mathang (cross cousins)”.
 My daughters were amused.
 My wife just smiled.
 She has been through that before – during our first visit in 1992.

 “Your father and I are like siblings because we are aata and uusa (parallel cousins),” said another.
 Then one of my aunts went, “You look so much like your abee (grandmother),” she told my younger daughter and gave a big bear hug as tears rolled down her cheek.
 “You should have known your grandmother.
 We are cousins but more like sisters.
 I really miss her.
 I think you are her reincarnation,” she added.
 “Promise me that you will come to meet your abee (grand aunt) again.”

 Wherever we went we were greeted with genuine excitements and hospitality.
 In Tongling it was as if 3 days were declared as holiday.
 No one went to work.
 They all came to see us – bearing simple and honest gifts of eggs, maize, ara, tengma, butter tea, etc. There was so much laughter, tears of joy, memories of my late mother and that of grandfather whom they said I personified in every respect.
 We sang, danced, ate, drank and cherished the moments that were so beautiful that no amount of money can even dream of buying.